mariuz/flamerobin/README.txt

-flamerobin
+FlameRobin
 ---------------------------
-flamerobin is a software package for doing <enter your stuff here> developed by AUTHOR.
+FlameRobin is a software package for administration of Firebird DBMS developed by:

+Milan Babuskov
+Nando Dessena
+Michael Hieke
+Gregory Sapunkov

+The following people also made a significant non-coding contributions:

+Marius Popa
+Alex Stanciu

 License
 ---------------------------
-flamerobin is licensed under the LICENSE.
-A copy of the license can be found in the license folder.
+flamerobin is licensed under the IDPL license.
+A copy of the license can be found in the docs folder.